-Tip Four: Keep your contact information current.
+Tip Five: Keep your contact information current.

 Ten, 20, 25 years can be a long time, and a lot can happen while you’re paying back your student loans – you might move, change jobs, get married or change phone numbers.
 In the hustle and bustle of daily life, it’s easy to forget to keep your loan providers up to date with your most recent contact information.
 Many people become unaware of problems with their loans simply because their loan providers’ warnings are delivered to old addresses and phone numbers.

-Tip Five: Maintain your budget.
+Tip Six: Maintain your budget.

 When you’re talking about thousands or tens of thousands of dollars of debt, you might be tempted to throw your budget out the window – when actually you need your budget now more than ever.
 Keeping a realistic budget lets you make smart financial decisions on how much to spend, how much to save in an emergency fund, how much to put in a 401(k) or IRA and how much to put toward your loans.
 It can also help you establish a strategy to paying down debt in a way that works for you, without resorting to credit cards.

 Whether you’re rolling up multiple federal loans into one federal loan (consolidation) or into a private loan at a lower interest rate (refinancing), there can be significant risks and benefits to combining your student debt.
-Perhaps the biggest danger to consolidating or refinancing is that you may lose some of the protections and benefits that you get with your original loans, such as eligibility into the PSLF program or an income-driven repayment plan.
+Perhaps the biggest danger to consolidating or refinancing is that you may lose some of the protections and benefits that you get with your original loans, such as eligibility into the PSLF program, forgiveness or an income-driven repayment plan.

 One final word of advice: Watch out for scammers.
 You might get approached by seemingly legitimate companies offering you better terms and convenience if you send your loan payments directly to them.
 If you’re looking for help navigating your payments and ensuring you’re making smart decisions regarding your student loans, your Baird Financial Advisor is a great place to start.